neuecc/UniRx/README.md

 }
 ```

-A View is a scene, that is a Unity hierarchy.
-Views are associated with Presenters by the Unity Engine on initialize.
-The XxxAsObservable methods make creating event signals simple, without any overhead.
-SubscribeToText and SubscribeToInteractable are simple binding-like helpers.
-These maya be simple tools, but they are very powerful.
+A view is a scene, that is a Unity hierarchy.
+Views are associated with presenters by the Unity Engine on initialization.
+The `XxxAsObservable` methods make creating event signals simple, without any overhead. `SubscribeToText` and `SubscribeToInteractable` are simple binding-like helpers.
+These may be simple tools, but they are very powerful.
 They feel natural in the Unity environment and provide high performance and a clean architecture.

 ![](StoreDocument/MVRP_Loop.png)

-V -> RP -> M -> RP -> V completely connected in a reactive way.
+V -> RP -> M -> RP -> V: completely connected in a reactive way.
 UniRx provides all of the adaptor methods and classes, but other MVVM(or MV*) frameworks can be used instead.
-UniRx/ReactiveProperty is only simple toolkit.
+UniRx/ReactiveProperty is only one simple toolkit.

 GUI programming also benefits from ObservableTriggers.
 ObservableTriggers convert Unity events to Observables, so the MV(R)P pattern can be composed using them.
 For example, `ObservableEventTrigger` converts uGUI events to Observable: